 An element that has a higher z-index in block 2 doesn't appear above anything in block 1 if block 1 (as a whole) has a higher z-index.
 This probably needs an example.

 See the Pen An example of z-index and stacking order by Steve Pear () on CodePen.

 Things that render get a z-index

-Now for something that seems rather odd at first.
-Almost anything that renders content before it's displayed gets a z-index value; for example
+Now for something that seems weird at first.
+Almost anything that renders content before it's displayed gets a z-index value, for example

 transform.
 Normally this wouldn't be a problem, but could cause unexpected results, say, if you're expecting an element with an